Mahsa Amini protests: Casualties

-At least 551 people have been killed as of 15 September 2023, according to Iran Human Rights, including women and at least 68 minors.
+At least 551 people had been killed as of 15 September 2023, according to Iran Human Rights, including women and at least 68 minors.
 (Note: On 20 September 2022, Esmail Zarei Kousha, governor of the northwestern Kurdistan province, confirmed the first three deaths in the protests, and stated that they were not killed by security forces.
 As of 26 September, a count of official statements by authorities tallied at least 13 dead, while state-controlled television news suggested that at least 41 had been killed, including protesters and police.
 On 3 December, the government stated that 200 were killed—a figure still significantly lower than that provided by the United Nations and human rights groups.)
 Death certificates obtained by Human Rights Activists in Iran, HRANA, confirm that many died from live bullets.
 The Norway-based group, Iran Human Rights, stated that with the current Internet blackouts, it was difficult to get accurate and up-to-date figures.
 In addition to Amini herself, the death of several women protesters, including Nika Shakarami, Hadis Najafi and Sarina Esmailzadeh, were widely reported by the media.
 According to the families of deceased protesters, Iranian authorities have covered up killings of protesters by pressuring the families of victims, and by fabricating reports of suicides or car accidents.